scripting-drafts/General-Purpose-Clicker/README.md

 The default range of time between clicks is the z value when the current click number isn't any of the specified ones in the if's.

-Change the total number of clicks by changing the times_to_repeat value.
+Change the total number of clicks by setting the times_to_repeat value.